abbbe/b9labs-eth20-proj1/README.md

 * we can see the balances of Alice, Bob and Carol on the Web page.
 [DONE]
 * Alice can use the Web page to split her ether.
 [DONE]

-TODO:
-* split all Alice's ether automatically
-* refresh balances

 Stretch goals:

 * add a kill switch to the whole contract.
+[DONE]
 * make the contract a utility that can be used by David, Emma and anybody with an address to split Ether between any 2 other addresses of their own choice.
+[DONE]
 * cover potentially bad input data.
+[DONE]
 * Rebuild the Splitter instance state only based on events.

 Do not: